Official websites use .mil

 To learn more about each uniform on display, hover over the image to link to a description.
-The full gallery of images is also available on the uniform image gallery.
+The full gallery of individual uniform images is also available in the uniform image gallery located on this page.

 Vietnam-era K-2B Flight Suit